-This remote atoll has a total area, including the large lagoon, of 170.5 km² which is 18 km north to south and 9 km east to west.
+This remote atoll has a total area, including the large lagoon, of 170.5 km², which is 18 km north to south and 9 km east to west.

-Farquhar is certainly best known for the sheer diversity of species it offers anglers, so if stalking bonefish in skinny water, throwing crab flies at the colourful and charismatic tailing triggerfish or holding your nerve as a large GT charge in at your fly interests you… well, then Farquhar is certainly the fly fishing destination for you.
+The Farquhar fly fishing season starts earlier than the other southern atolls, as early September is the time when the bird eating GTs are active.
+The season continues until the end of April when the south easterly trade winds start to blow.
+The lodge caters to 10 anglers per week on a sharing basis.
+Farquhar is certainly best known for its sheer diversity of fish species that is on offer to anglers, so if stalking bonefish in skinny water, chasing the golden sickles of a permit, throwing crab flies at the colourful and charismatic tailing triggerfish, trying to hold back the powerful runs of a Bumphead parrotfish or holding your nerve as large giant trevally charge in at your fly… well, then Farquhar is certainly the fly fishing destination for you.

 Farquhar also provides some truly exceptional offshore fly fishing for sailfish, wahoo, yellowfin tuna, dogtooth tuna, and a host of other species like grouper, snapper and jobfish, providing even more species to tick off your bucket list.

 The comfortable lodge consists of 6 chalet style rooms which face the magnificent Farquhar lagoon.
 Each room is fully air-conditioned, has two single beds or a double bed, a spacious en-suite bathroom with an inside shower as well as an outdoor shower.

 The rooms are comfortably equipped with a minibar fridge, kettle, coffee and tea, and 24 hour 220-volt electricity provided by solar power.
 There is full housekeeping which includes laundry.
 The communal area has everything you’d need to make your stay one of comfort, including an exceptional dining area and a fully stocked bar.